ItsMonarch04/crash-course/SECURITY.md

 Crash Course is an educational lab tool, not a production database.
 The real listener intentionally has no authentication, authorization, or TLS and binds to loopback by default.
-Do not expose it to an untrusted network.
+Do not expose it to an untrusted network — there is no configuration that makes doing so safe.

 ## Reporting a vulnerability